Aspie96/blog/content/posts/free_software.md

 It is important to note that in "free software" the word "free" refers to freedom (as in "free speech"), not as price (as in "free beer").
 This ambiguity is specific to the English language, which is why sometimes the Spanish and French word "libre" is used instead of "free" to avoid confusion.
 In practice, free software is often distributed at no charge (partly because anyone that receives can also distribute it), but a lot of software available at no charge is not free software.

 A detailed description of the history of free software is out of the scope of this article.
 Of special interest, however, is the [GNU](https://www.gnu.org/) project, [announced](https://www.gnu.org/gnu/initial-announcement.html) by [Richard Stallman](https://stallman.org/) in the '80s, who then published the [GNU Manifesto](https://www.gnu.org/gnu/manifesto.html).
 The idea was to create a free operating compatible with Unix (a popular operating system at the time, which has been rather influential).
-Stallman then founded the [Free Software Foundation](https://www.fsf.org/), a non-profit organization.
+Stallman then founded the [Free Software Foundation](https://www.fsf.org/), a non-profit organization which supports the GNU project and other initiatives.

 ## Free software licenses

-The free software community has a rather clear conventional understanding of which restrictions can apply to software freedom without making a program non-free.
+The free software community has a rather clear conventional understanding on what restrictions can apply to software freedom without making a program non-free.
+Software which is, in some way, non-free, is referred to as "proprietary".

 Free software licenses are *public licenses* (given to anyone that receives a copy of the program) and are written as reusable documents.

-In principle, it's possible for anyone to write one's own free software license, but it's strongly recommended to stick to a well-known license instead in order to prevent [proliferation](https://en.wikipedia.org/wiki/License_proliferation).
+In principle, it's possible for anyone to write one's own free software license, but it's strongly recommended to stick to a well-known one instead, in order to prevent [proliferation](https://en.wikipedia.org/wiki/License_proliferation).

 Conditions such as that of providing attribution or retaining certain notices when distributing the program are permissible and widespread in free software licenses, as are disclaimers of warranty and liability.
 On the other hand, restrictions against commercial use of the program, or against uses which the author abhors for moral or political reasons, can never be part of a free software license, especially when they limit the [freedom to run the program](https://www.gnu.org/philosophy/programs-must-not-limit-freedom-to-run.html).

+## Copyleft

+## Remixing software

+There are several ways in which software can be "remixed".
+It's not crucial to understand this in detail: it's sufficient to know that software programs typically contain portions that were originally part of other projects, or that have been written by someone other than the main authors of the software.

+### Forks

+It's always possible to modify and then distribute a free program under the same license.
+When doing so, one is creating a *fork*, while the original is referred to as "upstream".

+The ability to fork software is a crucial aspect of the free software community.
+It allows different flavors of roughly the same software to be independently created, for different brands of users with different tastes and preferences.

+Even when the maintainers of a given program abandon the project, independent forks can be created, continuing to provide its users with updates.

+When forking software, it's crucial to fully comply with the terms of the license and it's generally advisable to use the same one for all modifications, even when it's not required.
+Attribution to the original program should be given in a prominent and conspicuous way.
+It's extremely important, however, to make clear that the fork is independent from the upstream and to avoid confusion.
+The name and branding of a fork should always be different from the original.

+### Libraries

+### Patches

 ## Advantages of free software